lrosenfeldt/configs/roles/me/README.md

-# Ansible role: dev_machine
+# Ansible role: me

-Setups a dev machine to my preferences.
+Setups a machine for me.
 Doesn't install dotfiles.

 ## Requirements

 No hard requirements.
-But this role was designed to run either on a MacBook or an Pop!\_OS machine.
+But this role was designed to run either on a MacBook or a machine using Arch (btw).

 ## Role Variables